zchyde/brooklinebooksmith.com/_posts/2016-05-09-clarissa-cbw.md

 *picture book*

 From the illustrator of the #1 smash hit [The Day the Crayons Quit](http://www.brooklinebooksmith-shop.com/book/9780399255373) comes a whodunnit just right for the youngest of readers (not to mention instructions for how to build the perfect paper airplane)!
 The animals' homes are disappearing.
 Tree by tree, the forest is being cut down.
 Clues, there must be clues!
-For instance, look--there is a mysterious bear carrying an ax.
+For instance, look–there is a mysterious bear carrying an ax.
 But what would a bear want with so many trees?
 Perhaps the discarded paper airplanes littering the forest floor have a story to tell?

 ---